 For seven years between 1995 and 2003, the hurricane activity in the North Atlantic Ocean has been above normal.
 The 2003 hurricane season (July to October), produced fourteen tropical storms from which developed seven hurricanes and three major hurricanes.
 These major hurricanes included:

 Isabel – which became one of the most powerful hurricanes in history with a maximum sustained wind of 165 miles per hour.
 Hurricane Isabel also brought record flooding caused by storm surges to North East America, including Washington DC.

 Fabian – The most destructive hurricane to hit the tropical island of Bermuda for over 75 years.

 The most tree damage from a storm was in France on December 26th and 27th 1999.
 270 million trees were felled or split, 87 people were killed and US$8 billion of damage was caused.

-The most people left homeless by a tropical storm was when Hurricane Mitch hit Central America from October 26th to November 4th 1998.
-The homes of 2.5million people were destroyed, totalling 93,690 dwellings.
+The most people left homeless by a tropical storm was when Hurricane Mitch hit Central America from October 26th to November 4th, 1998.
+The homes of 2.5million people were destroyed, totaling 93,690 dwellings.

-The most expensive tropical storm in terms of damage costs was Hurricane Andrew which hit Florida, USA from August 23rd-26th 1992.
-The bill for damage totalled US$15.5 billion.
+The most expensive tropical storm in terms of damage costs was Hurricane Andrew which hit Florida, the USA from August 23rd-26th 1992.
+The bill for damage totaled US$15.5 billion.